An Introduction to the iheart Approach

 The Program

 This is a 12-session curriculum where each session builds on the one before it.
-It's designed to give students the time and depth they need to develop real, lasting skills.
+It's designed to give students the time and depth they need to develop real understanding and lasting skills.

 Ages 9–16 · Sessions are 45–60 minutes